entelecheia/eKoNLPy/README.md

 parammeters for `get_document_topic` fucntion

-    include_names: If True, return tuples of list including topic names. ex) (topic_id, topic_name, topic_weight) If False (default), return tuples of list without topic name. ex) (topic_id, topic_weight)
+    include_names: If True, return tuples of list including topic names. ex) (topic_id, topic_name, topic_weight)
+                   If False (default), return tuples of list without topic name. ex) (topic_id, topic_weight)

-    min_weight: If min_weight is set, return topics with the topic weigt is greather than the min_weight.
+    min_weight: If min_weight is set, return topics with the topic weight is greather than the min_weight.
                 Otherwise, return all available topics.